UnlockedLab/unlockphilly/README.md

 # Information for developers

-Unlockphilly is a great platform for learning multiple aspects of web development spanning front-end and back-end skills.
+UnlockPhilly is a great platform for learning multiple aspects of web development spanning front-end and back-end skills.

 ### Contributing
 Requirements/features/bugs are tracked here in GitHub under the issues tab.
-Here are some guidelines:-
+Here are some guidelines:

 1. If you see something broken on the site, please [file an issue](https://github.com/UnlockedLab/unlockphilly/issues/new)!
 2. If you'd like to contribute to the project,